 Redefining Middle Age: When someone says “middle aged”, what number pops into your head?
 Here’s my own way of defining middle age, and I should warn you now – you’re probably not going to like it.

-Religion – We’re Doing It Wrong: In my neighbourhood, there are two churches standing side by side.
+Religion, A Co-operative Proposal: In my neighbourhood, there are two churches standing side by side.
 As I walked past them one day, I had an epiphany.

 Remembering Karen Gibson: Let’s take a moment to remember the quiet girl who sat in the back of my Grade 10 Biology class.